Support structures for people with disabilities

 Structures in France

-• Assist with the definition of a professional project (ESPO) or the preparation and implementation of a professional integration or retraining project (ESRP).
+• Provide support in defining a career plan (ESPO) or preparing and implementing a professional integration or retraining plan (ESRP).

-• Provide individualized medical, psychological and social support.
+• Offer individualized medical, psychological, and social support.

-• Unite and work with all the players involved.
+• Bring together and work closely with all relevant stakeholders.

 Main source of funding